byToolz/Uoyton/README.md

 🔧 - The Webhook Spammer is closing somethimes after entering the Message, you only have to start the Programm again.

-🔧 - The Discord-Token-Grabber isnt opening on some PCs look in Infos.
+🔧 - The Discord-Token-Grabber isnt working sometimes but just start it again if it isnt working anyway than check the entered datas or wait an hour that it should be working.

 🔧 - Did you find another Bug?
 Report it in my Discord Server, that would help me a lot ❤️.